History of the Italy national football team: Reconstruction in the 1950s and 1960s

 In 1949, 10 of the 11 players in the team's initial line-up were killed in a plane crash that affected Torino, winners of the previous five Serie A titles.
 Italy did not advance further than the first round of the 1950 World Cup, as they were weakened severely due to the air disaster.
 The team had travelled by boat rather than by plane, fearing another accident.

-In the World Cup finals of 1954 and 1962, Italy failed to progress past the first round, and did not qualify for the 1958 World Cup due to a 2–1 defeat to Northern Ireland in the last match of the qualifying round.
+In the 1954 and 1962 World Cups, Italy failed to progress past the first round, and did not qualify for the 1958 World Cup due to a 2–1 defeat to Northern Ireland in the last match of the qualifying round.
 Italy did not take part in the first edition of the European Championship in 1960 (then known as the European Nations Cup), and was knocked out by the Soviet Union in the first round of the 1964 European Nations' Cup qualifying.

 Their participation in the 1966 World Cup was ended by a 0–1 defeat at the hands of North Korea.
 Despite being the tournament favourites, the Azzurri, whose 1966 squad included Gianni Rivera and Giacomo Bulgarelli, were eliminated in the first round by the semi-professional North Koreans.
 The Italian team was bitterly condemned upon their return home, while North Korean scorer Pak Doo-ik was celebrated as the David who killed Goliath.
 Upon Italy's return home, furious fans threw fruit and rotten tomatoes at their transport bus at the airport.